1988 Summer Olympics: Homeless camp expansion

 The Brothers Home was a religious facility based on the Christian faith.
-There were in fact inspections by both city officials and church officials.
+There were, in fact, inspections by both city officials and church officials.
 However, these were scheduled inspections in which healthier inmates were presented in carefully planned and orchestrated circumstances.
 There were no unannounced inspections.

 In the 1990s, construction workers found about 100 human bones on a mountainside outside the location of the former Brothers Home.
 Victims of the Brothers Home are seeking a government investigation into the crimes committed and accountability.

 Boycott

-In preparation for the 1988 Olympics, the International Olympic Committee worked to prevent another Olympic boycott by the Eastern Bloc as had happened at the 1984 Summer Olympics in Los Angeles.
-This was made more difficult by the lack of diplomatic relations between South Korea and communist countries.
-This prompted action by the IOC president Juan Antonio Samaranch, who was committed to the participation of these countries.
-Thus, at the Assembly of National Olympic Committees in Mexico City in November 1984, the "Mexico Declaration" was adopted.
-The declaration offered support for participation in the 1988 Olympics by all members of the Association of National Olympic Committees.
-The agreement with the Soviet Union was reached in 1987.
-After the Los Angeles games, East Germany had already decided to participate again in Seoul.
-The IOC also decided that it would send invitations to the 1988 Games itself and did not leave this task to the organizing committee as had been done before.
-Despite these developments, behind the scenes, the IOC did consider relocating the Games and explored the suitability of Munich as an alternative.
+The games were boycotted by North Korea and its allies Cuba, Nicaragua, Ethiopia, and Madagascar.

-Another point of conflict was the involvement of North Korea in hosting the Games, something that had been encouraged by Cuban president Fidel Castro, who called for North Korea to be considered joint host of the Games.
-As a result, on 8 and 9 January 1986 in Lausanne, Switzerland, the IOC President chaired a meeting of the North and South Korean Olympic Committees.
-North Korea demanded that eleven of the 23 Olympic sports be carried out on its territory, and also demanded special opening and closing ceremonies.
-It wanted a joint organizing committee and a united team.
+North Korea had insisted upon co-hosting the Games, something that had been encouraged by Cuban president Fidel Castro, who called for North Korea to be considered joint host of the Games.
+On 8 and 9 January 1986 in Lausanne, Switzerland, the IOC President chaired a meeting of the North and South Korean Olympic Committees.
+North Korea demanded that eleven of the 23 Olympic sports be carried out on its territory, special opening and closing ceremonies, and a joint organizing committee and a united team.
 The negotiations were continued into another meeting, but were not successful.

-The IOC did not meet the demands of North Korea and only about half of the desired sporting events were offered to the North.
-So the focus thereafter was solely on Seoul and South Korea.
+North Korea then announced its boycott on September 3, 1988.
+The North Korean Central News Agency stated "this will leave another stain on Olympic history", and that "the 24th Olympic Games will be inevitably another crippled Olympiad where not all Olympic member states will participate".

+Nicaragua had previously announced its intention to boycott on May 20, 1987.
+Moises Hassan Morales, the Nicaraguan NOC president, stated "if the 1988 Olympics are not carried out in Pyongyang and Seoul, the two Korean capitals, Nicaragua will not attend this event".

+Cuba made its boycott announcement on January 16, 1988, where it stated "Cuba deeply laments this decision, but our people and our athletes live by profound ethical norms and a great sense of honor".

+Ethiopia announced on January 20, 1988, that it would boycott the 1988 Summer Olympics in solidarity with North Korea, Cuba, Nicaragua, and Madagascar, which had all criticized the decision disallowing North Korea to jointly organize the Games.
+The Ethiopian NOC said "at a time when the Korean people, who are divided against their will, are struggling for peaceful negotiations, Ethiopia strongly objects to the Olympic Games being conducted in South Korea which further strengthens disunity", adding that Ethiopia would participate "if the decision to keep the games in South Korea were reversed".

+The Seoul Olympic Organizing Committee (SLOOC) closed the receipt of final entry applications for athletics on September 8, 1988.
+Among the 161 NOCs which officially notified their intention to participate in the Olympics, Madagascar failed to send in an entry form by the closing date, thus, its athletes did not compete at the Games.
+According to the SLOOC, Madagascar did this "in support of North Korea's co-hosting request".

-The games were boycotted by North Korea and its ally Cuba.
-Ethiopia, Albania and the Seychelles did not respond to the invitations sent by the IOC.
-Nicaragua did not participate due to athletic and financial considerations.
-Madagascar had been expected to participate before withdrawing for financial reasons.
+Albania and the Seychelles did not respond to the invitations sent by the IOC.